Benefits of Walking

 The University of Minnesota Medical School and Minneapolis VA Medical Center research shows that smokers who receive support over the telephone when trying to quit are more successful in kicking the habit than those who receive help as part of routine medical care.

 The research is published in the March 13, 2006, issue of Archives of Internal Medicine, one of the JAMA/Archives journals.
 Lawrence C. An, M.D., assistant professor of medicine, and colleagues studied "daily smokers who received care at five Veterans Affairs medical centers in the upper Midwest and were committed to quitting within one month."

 The findings suggest that health-care providers should consider adding telephone care to their smoking cessation programs," An said.
 "With the telephone support, we are able to bring the service to the smokers instead of making them come to us to get help."

 Is Your Drinking Water Safe?

 Illness and disease can come from many types of contaminants in drinking water.
 Water may come from a lake, a river, an underground aquifer, a public water utility, even bottled water.
-All these sources may be contaminated by impurities.
+All of these sources may be contaminated by impurities.
 These contaminants may include chemicals like pesticides, heavy metals such as copper and lead, human and animal waste, and even disinfectant-products introduced during water treatment.

 Your health may be impacted by these impurities.
-To help you make a quick assessment of the water quality in your area, our sister site Water Quality Plus, presents the status of the following contaminants in an easy to understand format.
+To help you make a quick assessment of the water quality in your area, Water Quality Plus presents the status of the following contaminants in an easy to understand format.